Fort Lauderdale Truck Accident Attorneys

 Since Florida is a no-fault state, injured truck accident victims must first seek compensation through their own policies.
 Personal Injury Protection (PIP) policies help injured accident victims receive money quickly for their injuries after an accident.
 To receive this money, you do not have to prove fault or liability.
 In Florida, PIP policies typically provide up to $10,000 in compensation for medical expenses.

 However, there are rules and specific criteria for collecting from your PIP policy.
 Many accident survivors realize quickly that collecting this money is not easy.
-As such, they must call an experienced Fort Lauderdale truck accident lawyer to obtain the benefits and compensation they deserve.
+As such, they must call an experienced Fort Lauderdale truck accident attorney to obtain the benefits and compensation they deserve.

 Once you collect from your PIP policy, you may then seek further compensation by filing an injury claim with the at fault party’s insurer.
 This is often complex and requires legal experience and skills to build a solid case.
 Never attempt to negotiate a settlement with a trucking accident company on your own.
 You can collect significantly more compensation by retaining an experienced truck accident law firm to represent you.